thlorenz/proxyquire/README.md

 // [ .. run some tests .. ]

 /*
- * b) Resolve with empty stub and add overrides later */ var barStub = { };
+ *   Option b) Resolve with empty stub and add overrides later */ var barStub = { };